 A period of review and observation during which a student has been officially notified that his/her conduct, although not serious enough to warrant suspension, was very inappropriate.
 Subsequent violations of College rules, regulations or policies (even after a particular probationary period expires) could result in a more severe sanction.
-Conduct Probation is a status which may involve restrictions, conditions or terms imposed for a definite period of time not to exceed the length of the probationary periodic contact with a designated member of the campus community; restrictions on accessibility to College facilities and/or housing areas; and change of housing assignment.
+Conduct Probation is a status which may involve restrictions, conditions or terms imposed for a definite period of time not to exceed the length of the probationary period.
+Restrictions, conditions, or terms of probation may include but are not limited to: periodic contact with a designated member of the campus community; restrictions on accessibility to College facilities and/or housing areas; and change of housing assignment.
 Restrictions, conditions, and terms will be imposed for a specific length of time not to exceed the length of the probationary period.
 Failure to comply with the terms and conditions of the probation or additional behavior in violation of this code during the probationary period will likely result in more serious disciplinary action.